Pete Robinson (drag racer)

 Lew Russell Robinson (June 2, 1933 – February 6, 1971), nicknamed "Sneaky Pete", was an American drag racer.

 Biography

 Robinson was born in Atlanta, Georgia.

 Robinson was born Lew Russell Robinson but is best known as Pete or "Sneaky Pete".
 Pete is the son of Olaf Robinson brother to Lowell Galen Robinson or "LG".
 Olaf had two sons Torch and Pete Robinson.
 Pete married wife Sandra Robinson on October, 27 1962, at the family home in Fitzgerald.
 They lived in Atlanta where Pete owned Pete's Engineering Company and raced NHRA top fuel dragsters.
 Pete's wife traveled with him to the races, and helped her husband run his business until his death.

 Career

 Gassers

-He started drag racing in 1950, at the wheel of a Buick-engined B/Gas 1940 Ford, which he continued to campaign until 1961.
+Robinson started drag racing in 1950, at the wheel of a Buick-engined B/Gas 1940 Ford, which he continued to campaign until 1961.